DuncanCragg/OnexOS/README-game.md

  - replicate a link from your tree to your sister's leaf, repeated all over it
  - then multiply that tree up to a forest on a mountain by dropping hill and tree links all over
- - if your sister changes the leaf to red in autumn, all trees that use the leaf go red together
+ - if you change the leaf to red in autumn, all trees that use the leaf go red together
  - attach that mountain to the back of your city with just a link, and another link to get back again
  - but have a signpost in the forest that also contains the city's link so you can save the walk and teleport there!
- - if you visit a fantasy village made by a different group of folk, and like it, share its link with the other families in the chat room
- - then if everyone in each town agrees, you can all co-create a highway through the hills to link the two towns up in each direction
+ - then you can create a highway through the hills to link the two towns up in each direction

 You can link from the back of your virtual garden to a city you've built.
 It will appear